taka-wang/edge-command/zmq.md

 <!-- /TOC -->

-## 0. Multipart Message
+## 0. Multipart message

 We can compose a message out of several frames, and then receiver will receive all parts of a message, or none at all.
-By the all-or-nothing characteristics, we can screen what we are interested from the first frame without parsing the whole JSON payload.
+Thanks to the all-or-nothing characteristics, we can screen what we are interested from the first frame without parsing the whole JSON payload.

 | Frame 1     |  Frame 2      |
 |:-----------:|:-------------:|